 The example is pretty self-explaining.
 You can check the exitcode to see the result of the process.

-examples directory for more detailed examples.
+See the examples directory for more detailed examples.